poojaram/linear-logistic-modelling/README.md

-# nb-4-starter
+# Notebook Set 4
-Starter repo for notebook set 4
+Notebooks on linear and Poisson regression using data on Faculty salaries.